Aleksander Meysztowicz

-Aleksander Meysztowicz (8 December 1864 – 14 February 1943), also known as Aleksander Eduardowicz Meysztowicz, (Note: Russian: Александр Эдуардович Мейштович, transcription: Aleksandr Eduardovich Meishtovich) was a Polish politician and landowner.
-He was the Minister of Justice of Poland from 1926 to 1928, the chairperson of the Provisional Governing Commission of Central Lithuania from 1921 to 1922, and a member of the State Council of the Russian Empire from 1909 to 1917.
+Aleksander Meysztowicz (/pl/; 8 December 1864 – 14 February 1943) was a Polish politician, landowner, and social activist.
+He served as the Minister of Justice of Poland from 1926 to 1928, and the chairperson of the Provisional Governing Commission and the Minister of Internal Affairs in the Republic of Central Lithuania from 1921 to 1922.
+He was also a member of the State Council of the Russian Empire from 1909 to 1917.